Weird Nones: The Moral Justifications for Religious Research on Non-Religious People

 In Canada, affiliation to institutional Christianity is declining, the number of those who identify as having no religion is rising, and there is heightened awareness among the settler population of the ongoing legacy of colonialism.
 It is against the sociohistorical backdrop of settler colonialism that the court in Alberni determines what does not count as religion (i.e., smudging).
 If an understanding of nonreligion in law and society also entails an understanding of religion, then settler colonialism may constitute a relevant part of that picture.

-Lauren is a doctoral candidate in the Department of Classics and Religious Studies at the University of Ottawa.
+Lauren Strumos is a doctoral candidate in the Department of Classics and Religious Studies at the University of Ottawa.
 She is currently a visiting student researcher at the Centre for Multidisciplinary Research on Religion and Society at Uppsala University.
 Drawing on theories of environmental and ecological justice, her research explores how religious and nonreligious settler activists conceptualize their opposition to an oil pipeline project in British Columbia.

 Taking Bugbears Seriously: Why Does the “Secular Religion” vs. “Religion” Distinction Matter?